iulianichita/MotionDB/README.md

 - Cinema – Stores information about theaters screening movies.
 - Screening Room – Details about individual screening rooms within cinemas.

-## Project Purpose:
+## Project Purpose
 MotionDB provides an efficient and scalable Oracle-based solution for managing key aspects of the movie industry.
 It allows film enthusiasts, production companies, and distributors to access and analyze movie-related data seamlessly.
+Languages: SQL, PL/SQL.